-Many of our customers who have now been with Salesforce for 3+ years often complain “It seems like they keep changing the license tiers or product names.
+Many of our customers who have now been with Salesforce for 3, 5, 10+ years often complain “It seems like they keep changing the license tiers or product names.
 It’s just confusing and I don’t really understand why I am paying more for what seems like the same thing.”

-Think about it like this.
-Imagine your renewal comes up and you have been purchasing X product or service for the past 3 years.
-The now tell you “We have actually discontinued that specific product and it has now been rolled into this product.
-You will gain all of these new features and the new price is X.”
+Think about it like this…Imagine your renewal comes up and you have been purchasing X product or service for the past 3 years.
+Your rep now conveniently informs you that “We have actually discontinued that specific product and it has now been rolled into product Y. You will maintain the capabilities of our legacy product X but with enhancements that will help you get more from the platform.
+As a result of these new enhancements your license cost has increased, the new price is Z.”

+You were just thrown a curveball and suddenly are unable to compare apple-to-apples.
 Instead of focusing on the price of that new product, you are focused on what it is, and if this is a right fit.
-It’s a distraction that creates chaos and confusion at the renewal by intention.
+This is revenue generating distraction impacts both large and small customers.

 The Bottom Line

-Salesforce is a brilliantly designed sales system.
+The “Salesforce machine” is a brilliantly designed sales system.
 The first step to understanding how you can reduce your rates is to know what you are up against.
 A few key takeaways:

 Our goal with this article has been to educate you on the key points of how the Salesforce machine operates.
 Based on significant current and prospective customer requests, we will be writing additional articles that do a deep dive into the many facets of successfully negotiating with Salesforce.